 redis.io may not document them yet and a default redis:latest may not have

 them.
-Before writing any code, ask the user for two things:
+Before writing any code, ask the user for three things:

 command under